Austral storm petrel

 The family contains just ten species which are assigned to five different genera.
 Several species are threatened by human activities.
-The New Zealand storm petrel, was presumed extinct until rediscovered in 2003.
+The New Zealand storm petrel was presumed extinct until rediscovered in 2003.
 The principal threats to storm petrels are introduced species, particularly mammals, in their breeding colonies; many storm petrels habitually nest on isolated mammal-free islands and are unable to cope with predators such as rats and feral cats.

 Taxonomy

 The family Oceanitidae was introduced in 1881 by the English zoologist William Alexander Forbes.
 Two subfamilies of storm petrel were traditionally recognized.
 The Oceanitinae, or austral storm-petrels, were mostly found in southern waters (though Wilson's storm petrel regularly migrates into the Northern Hemisphere); the ten species are placed in five genera.
-The Hydrobatinae, or northern storm petrels, were former placed in two genera Hydrobates and Oceanodroma.
+The Hydrobatinae, or northern storm petrels, were formerly placed in two genera Hydrobates and Oceanodroma.
 They are largely restricted to the Northern Hemisphere, although a few visit or breed a short distance beyond the Equator.

 Cytochrome b DNA sequence analysis suggests that the family was paraphyletic and more accurately treated as distinct families.
 The same study found that the austral storm petrels are basal within the Procellariiformes.
 The first split was the subfamily Oceanitidae, with the Hydrobatidae splitting from the rest of the order at a later date.
 Few fossil species have been found, with the earliest being from the Upper Miocene.